thekakamask/Amphibians/README.md

    ![Details screen](screenshots/details_screen.png)

 ## 🤝 **Contributions**
 Contributions are welcome!
-Feel free to fork the repository and submit a pull request for new features or bug fixes.✅🟩❌
+Feel free to fork the repository and submit a pull request for new features or bug fixes✅🟩❌.